Certificate in Autism Spectrum Disorders

 About the Program

-Within the past decade, the number of children diagnosed with an Autism Spectrum Disorder (ASD) has increased drastically.
-Consequently, the need for professionals trained in this specialized area has significantly increased.
-This course sequence is designed for those who seek additional expertise in this critical-need area.
-Students who complete the graduate-level Certificate in Autism Spectrum Disorders are equipped with the fundamental skills, knowledge, teaching methods, interventions, and supports needed to work with students with ASD who have varying profiles.
+Within the past decade, the number of children diagnosed with an Autism Spectrum Disorder (ASD) has increased dramatically.
+Consequently, the need for professionals trained in this specialized area has increased significantly.
+This certificate program is designed for those who seek additional expertise in this critical-need area.
+Students who complete the graduate-level Certificate in Autism Spectrum Disorders are equipped with the fundamental skills, knowledge, teaching methods, interventions, and supports needed to work with students with ASD who have varying need profiles.

 Admission Requirements